zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

       -p PORT               port for exporting.
 Default: 9291

-      --log DEST            enable logging and set a log destination (stderr, FILE).
+      --log DEST            enable logging and set a log destination (stderr, syslog, FILE).
 Default: no logging

       --log-comp COMP[=LEVEL]
                             set a logging level (error, warning, info, debug, off, default: warning) for a component (exporter, hmc, jms, all).
 May be specified multiple times; options add to the default of: all=warning

+      --syslog-facility TEXT
+                            syslog facility (user, local0, local1, local2, local3, local4, local5,
+                            local6, local7) when logging to the system log.
+Default: user

       --verbose, -v         increase the verbosity level (max: 2)